salarcode/Salar.DpiAware/README.md

 ###How to use

-Just change the base class of your form to from Salar.HDpiForm class and you're done!
+Just change the base class of your form to Salar.HDpiForm and you're done!

 ```csharp
 public partial class frmSampleForm : Salar.HDpiForm